 There is no account minimum and compared to larger brokerage services, this is a drop in the pan.
 Most importantly, it ensures that time and energy is spent on one of our most valuable assets.
 And helps us build our nest egg for when we need it.

-3. Forecast your financial future
+3. look into your financial future

 One of the things us parents do a lot is think and talk about the future.
 What will it cost to send our kids to school?
 How will we ensure they are financially secure into the future.
 And with so much uncertainty, it is nice to have a tool like PocketSmith that helps forecast your future finances.